-- by Bluetooth.
-Activate Bluetooth on your smartphone or tablet and pair with your PEL. - or by Ethernet.
+- by Ethernet.
 Connect your instrument to the Ethernet network using a cable, then enter its IP address (see §3.5), the port, and the network protocol (this information is available in PEL Transfer).
-Then log in. - or by IRD.
+Then log in. - or by IRD server (DataViewSyncTM).
 Enter the serial number of the PEL (see §3.5) and the password (this information is available in PEL Transfer).
 Then connect.